De Havilland Canada DHC-4 Caribou

 The de Havilland Canada DHC-4 Caribou (designated by the United States military as the CV-2 and later C-7 Caribou) is a Canadian specialized cargo aircraft with short takeoff and landing (STOL) capability developed by de Havilland Canada.
 The Caribou was first flown in 1958 and although mainly retired from military operations, is still in use in small numbers as a rugged bush airplane.
-The type certificate of the aircraft is now owned by the De Havilland Canada founded in 2019.
+The type certificate of the aircraft is now owned by De Havilland Canada founded in 2019.

 The design was further developed as the de Havilland Canada DHC-5 Buffalo, adding turboprop engines and other changes that further improved its short-field performance to the point where it competes with light aircraft even with a full load.